asadRiaz00/microservices/tutorials/convert float into INT in pandas libarary.md

 ---
 **NOTE**

-Value will be different every time we run the code because we are generating random values here.
+Values will be different every time we run the code because we are generating random values here.

 ---